rahuldevgarg/Tech-M-Thon/README.md

 # PCT HACKATHON

-This app solves the use case t2.
+This app solves the use case 2.

   - Technician is able to login
-  - User details are scanned prom id card
+  - User details are scanned from id card
   - Technician is able to approve or reject

 # Credential